Upcycle a discarded old window into an attractive garden feature of a wonderful window herb planter.

 How to make your upcycled window herb planter

 PART ONE: Painting the Window

-- For sash windows that were over a hundred years old Wendy’s windows were in remarkably good nick.
-As I prefer the more rustic look I scuffed them up a bit with a hot air gun and scraper followed with a coating of dark wax.
+I prefer the more rustic look.
+I scuffed the window frames with a hot air gun and scraper.
+Then followed by a coating of dark wax.

-- Using my template as a guide I just painted over the words and bee on window using glass paint.
-You can use acrylic paints but I don’t think they give as nice a finish and will probably need a sealant on top.
+Step 4: Using the printed template as a guide, I just painted over the words and bee on the glass pane.
+I used specialist glass paints.
+You can use acrylic paints, but I don’t think they give as nice a finish and will probably need a sealant on top.

 PART TWO: Making the tin can herb planters